Primitive stable representations of free Kleinian groups: Necessary condition

 \section{Necessary condition}

 In this section, we shall prove the necessity part of Theorem \ref{main with parabolics}.
+Actually we shall prove the contrapositive, namely we assume that some parabolic or ending lamination is disc-dodging and show that the representation is not primitive stable.
+The case that $\rho$ has a parabolic curve is dealt with by the next Lemma \ref{parabolic locus}.

-We shall first show the following lemma giving a necessary condition about parabolic curves. \begin{lem} If there is a parabolic curve on $\partial H$ which is disjoint from a meridian, then $\rho$ is not primitive stable. \end{lem}
+\begin{lem} If there is a parabolic curve on $\partial H$ which is disjoint from a meridian, then $\rho$ is not primitive stable. \end{lem}

 \begin{proof} Suppose that $c$ is a parabolic curve which is disjoint from a meridian $m$.
 If $m$ is separating, then it bounds a separating compressing disc $D$ which gives rise to a free-product decomposition of $F=\pi_1(H)$.
 One of the free factors which contains an element corresponding to $c$ is not Schottky.
 By Minsky's result in \cite{Min2} stated as (3) in our Introduction, this shows that $\rho$ is not primitive stable.
-For the case when $m$ is non-separating, we need the following lemma.